glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 ![image-20251125183740060](../docs-images/p17auto-deploy/06-1.png)

-After the request is completed, if no new requests are sent within 10 minutes (based on the **Instance Idle Retention Period** setting), the instance will automatically be released.
+After the request is complete, if no new requests are sent within 10 minutes (based on the `Instance Idle Retention Period` setting), the instance will automatically be released.
 The Auto Deploy interface will also display the total cost for the configuration and the **Instance Status**.
-The meanings of the **Instance Status** are as follows:
+The meanings of the `Instance Status` are as follows:

 - **Standby**: Indicates the configuration is normal, but no instances are running.
 - **Idle**: When a request is received, it indicates that the instance is being created.
 After the request is processed, the instance is being automatically released.